 Want more fairytale castles?
 Don’t miss: 13 Fairytale Castles in Europe: Exploring Enchanting Realms

 Neighbouring regions – our itinerary

+We think Sintra is one of the best seaside towns in Europe.
 We visited Sintra amongst a handful of cities in Portugal as we drove up the coast.
 We started this journey as we drove south from our Costa Brava home exchange house through the centre of Spain, then headed west to Seville before entering Portugal, where our first stop was Evora.

 Save for later

 If you enjoyed this article, please share it on social media and save it for later on Pinterest.

 Which of the palaces and castles of Sintra is your favourite?